VLadeev/VLadeev/README.md

 My name is **VLadislav İris**, here I will show my progress in learning different things, and in the future I will share various projects!

-- I am interested and now learning in the Java programming language.
+- I am interested in and studying the Java programming language.

 - I am in the process of learning English.